unicef-polymer/etools-loading/README.md

 You can use this loading element:
 - with an overlay:
-    - default state has the loading spinner, message and overlay will be shown over your content area;
+    - default state has the loading spinner and message

-    make sure your content area has position relative.
+	- if the control has 'absolute' attribute, the overlay will cover the entire screen, otherwise, the overlay will be shown over your content area, make sure your content area has position relative.

-    - absolute position: the loading will cover entire screen.
-Use `LoadingMixin` to create the loading element when your custom element is stamped (`createLoading`);
+    - Use `LoadingMixin` to create the loading element when your custom element is stamped (`createLoading`);
     make sure you remove the loading element in your element detached state using `removeLoading(loadingElement)`.

 	- By default, the overlay will be displayed over the `body`, but if `LoadingMixin` it's used and property `etoolsLoadingContainer` is set